 If you need long-term control medication, you will need to take it each day.
 Post reminders to yourself to take your medication on time.

 For almost everyone with persistent asthma, a long-term control regimen should include a form of inhaled steroid.
 Ask your doctor if you are not sure whether a steroid is part of your treatment or if it should be.

 If you are still having symptoms with a steroid inhaler, other types of long-term control medications can be added.

 Inhaled quick-relief medication quickly relaxes and opens your airways and relieves asthma symptoms.
-But it only helps for about four hours.
+But it only helps for about 4 hours.
 Take quick-relief medication when you first have symptoms such as coughing, wheezing, and chest tightness.
 This can keep you from having a more severe asthma attack.
 Do not delay!

 Tell your doctor if you notice that you’re using more of this medication than usual.
 This is often a sign that your long-term control medications needs to be increased, changed, or added to.

 A peak flow meter helps you to check how well your asthma is controlled, especially if you have moderate to severe asthma.
 Ask your doctor or other healthcare providers to check how you use your peak flow meter—just to be sure you are using it correctly.